RobertL31/fuddly/docs/source/tutorial.rst

    # Send the current data, log it and save it
    fmk.send_data_and_log(Data(dt))

-   # Perform a tTYPE disruption on it, but give the 5th generated
+   # Perform a tTYPE operation on it, but give the 5th generated
-   # cases and enforce the disruptor to strictly follow the ZIP structure
+   # cases and enforce the operator to strictly follow the ZIP structure
    # Finally truncate the output to 200 bytes
    action_list = [('tTYPE', UI(init=5, order=True)), ('SIZE', UI(sz=200))]
    altered_data = fmk.process_data(action_list, seed=Data(dt))